 Not only are procedures in federal courts different from those in state courts, but the applicable laws and penalties differ as well.
 Fortunately, there are sometimes different avenues of defense available under federal law as well.
 An experienced federal defense attorney could help you take advantage of those opportunities.

 Many types of conduct are criminalized under both federal and state law, so the decision of whether to try such conduct at the federal level often has to do with the scope of the crime.
-When multiple jurisdictions or numerous potential defendants are involved in a particular case, the federal government may decide to prosecute the crime as a federal offense.
-Federal law also inherently applies to crimes on federal property or those that involve federal officers.
+When multiple jurisdictions or numerous potential defendants are involved in a particular case, the government may decide to prosecute the crime as a federal offense.
+Federal law also inherently applies to crimes on government property or those that involve federal officers.

 What is the Sentencing and Penalties for Federal Crimes?